 RDNs treat diabetes with medical nutrition therapy, also referred to as MNT.
 MNT includes a nutrition diagnosis as well as therapeutic and counseling services to help you manage diabetes.
 Many insurance plans cover these services.
 Medicare Part B covers MNT for diabetes and kidney disease.
 If you have private insurance, check with your individual plan for specific coverage details.
 An RDN who meets certain requirements can provide these services.

 An RDN can discuss a variety of nutrition approaches to help you manage diabetes.
 For example, carbohydrate counting, simplified meal plans, healthy food choices, exchange lists and behavior strategies.
-One study found that three to six months after MNT, HbA1c was reduced.
+One study found that three to six months after medical nutrition therapy, HbA1c was reduced.
 Plus, research shows that meeting regularly with an RDN helps manage weight, improves cholesterol levels, decreases the need for medicines and reduces risk for other diseases.

 Why a Registered Dietitian Nutritionist?

-RDNs are the food and nutrition experts.
+RDNs are credentialed food and nutrition experts.
 They have completed multiple levels of training established by the Accreditation Council for Education in Nutrition and Dietetics.
 Some RDNs are generalists — they have knowledge about a variety of nutrition subjects.
 Others have a specialty interest or an advanced credential.
 An RDN who is a Certified Diabetes Care and Education Specialist, or CDCES, educates people with diabetes on how to manage their condition and improve their health outcomes.

 How Do RDNs Help?